 A Cancellation Waiver - allowing you to cancel your trip and receive a refund anytime - up until 24 hours prior to departure.
 The “Waiver” expires once you are within 24 hours of departure.

 Monday, Sept 21: Depart for Warsaw

 Make your way to your local airport where you will board your overnight flight(s) to Warsaw.
 Your meals will be served on board.

 On your last day of touring, after breakfast depart for your excursion to Lagiewniki, the capital of the Divine Mercy.
 Through the mediation of St. Faustina, Christ passed on the message of Divine Mercy at Lagiewniki.
-While here, you will have the opportunity to visit the Shrine of Divine Mercy that contains images of the Merciful Jesus, relics of St. Faustina, as well as, the Saint's convent chapel and her Tomb.
-Visit and celebrate Mass at the Shrine of Divinity, which was visited by Saint John Paul II in 2002.
-Following Mass, have the opportunity to pray by a relic of Saint John Paul II.
-Continue to Wieliczka and visit Europe's oldest salt mine, which has been listed by UNESCO as a World Heritage Site.
+While here, you will have the opportunity to visit the Shrine of Divine Mercy.
+Visit and celebrate Mass at the Shrine of Divinity, which was visited by St. John Paul II in 2002.
+Following Mass, have to opportunity to pray by a relic of St. John Paul II.
+Continue to Wieliczka to visit Europe's oldest salt mine which has been listed by UNESCO as a World Heritage Site.
 Return to Krakow for your farewell dinner and last overnight.